-1. A substantial part of all indefinite-lived trademarks remains "untouched" during the 10-year period.
-This tends to happen when the original valuation was conservative (with a low royalty rate) and the business was growing substantially after the acquisition.
-In this situation, the impairment test of the brand will necessarily result in a fair value being much higher than its carrying value.
-The problem is that after 20 years brands will have the same financial value as 20 years before, but in reality they have little to nothing in common with the "former" brands.
-The changes in brand since then are fully attributable to brand investments that happened after the valuation, thus there are internally created value additions.

-Once indefinite-always indefinite.
-Only in very few cases, the option of shifting from indefiniteness to finiteness was chosen.
-Appraisers and accountants who opted for indefiniteness in their original valuation seem to maintain this preference permanently; they continue to prefer annual impairment testing and irregular impairments over a determination of RUL and regular amortization.
-While not subject to empirical testing, reasons for this may include difficulty in estimating an RUL, lack of objective, observable data, management belief that the trademark will live forever, and management's aversion to amortization expense.
-This approach is however not fully in line with ASC 350-30-35-4 and IAS 38, stating, "The term indefinite does not mean (the same as) infinite."
+- 1. A substantial part of all indefinite lived trademarks remains "untouched" during the 10-year period.
+This tends to happen when the original valuation was conservative and the business ended up growing above expectations.
+In this situation, the impairment test of the brand will necessarily result in a fair value being higher than its carrying value.
+The problem is that after 20 years, brands will have the same financial statement measurement amount as 20 years prior, but, in reality, they have little to nothing in common with the original brands. - 2.
+Once indefinite always indefinite.
+Only in very few cases the option of shifting from indefiniteness to finiteness was chosen.
+Valuators and accountants who opted for indefiniteness in their original valuation seem to maintain this preference permanently; they continue to prefer annual impairment testing and irregular impairments over a determination of RUL and regular amortization.
+While not subject to empirical testing, reasons for this may include difficulty in estimating an RUL, lack of objective, observable data, management belief that the trademark will exist into perpetuity, and management's aversion to amortization expense.
+This approach is, however, not fully in line with IAS 38 stating "The term indefinite does not mean (the same as) infinite."
 At some point in time, an end of the trademark's life should be foreseeable.